StellaNdj/social-app/README.md

 CONFIGURATION

-For testing purposes, a user with read-only capabilities has been created.
+For testing purposes, a temporary user has been created.
 Use the following connection string to add to your .env file on your local machine:

 NEW_MONGO_URI=mongodb+srv://testingUser:dbdkejrurrnkeu12@socialapp.jeq6gz3.mongodb.net/social_db?retryWrites=true&w=majority&appName=SocialApp